-If you are new to the world of eCommerce, especially SAP eCommerce, you are in the right place.
+If you are new to the world of eCommerce, especially eCommerce for companies that use SAP as their backend ERP system, you are in the right place.
 This guide provides a gentle introduction to eCommerce, what it offers and how eCommerce is used by companies that use SAP as their ERP platform.

 The first part of this guide will start with a basic eCommerce overview, highlight the specifics of B2B and B2C eCommerce models, provide a high level overview of differences between on-premise and cloud offerings and dive a bit into the relationship of eCommerce and CRM suites that many vendors are now offering.